alexmattson/full-stack-proposal/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Application CRUD cycle
 - [ ] Event scheduling and managing on application page
-- [ ] Events will automatically be pushed to calander on Profile page
+- [ ] Events will automatically be pushed to calendar on Profile page
 - [ ] Statistics tracking the number of applications sent, responses received, and offers received
 - [ ] Production README